California nurses face stress and heartache battling COVID-19

 In an effort to avoid layoffs, the hospital found different jobs for the pediatric nurses to do.
 “I’ve had many roles since COVID.
 I went from a peds nurse, to making wipes, to being a spotter [for ICU nurses],” Rodriguez said.

-A first-time home buyer, Rodriguez said she needed to work and jumped at the opportunity for job security.
+A first-time home buyer needing job security, Rodriguez said she jumped at the opportunity to work at a nearby COVID-19 testing site.

 Rodriguez is now working at the testing site twice a week in addition to her role as a pediatric nurse at the hospital.
 “I come home tired,” Rodriguez said.
 “I haven’t had a weekend off in three months.”
 As a mother of two, she says it has been very stressful because her kids miss her.